jamesSampica/jamesSampica.github.io/index.md

 It doesn't have everything and I thought about doing something a little more complex.
 Maybe buy a domain, set up a hosted site, do some nicer styling and navigation.
 But then I decided I want this to be a more relaxing adventure.

-And that's okay, casual games their own merits.
+And that's okay, casual games have their own merits.